Ibrahim-Wasti/Dashboard-with-PowerBI/README.md

 - Extracted the data from Microsoft SQL Serever
 - Created a data model in Power BI and prepared the data for visualization and analysis
-- Visualized the different parameters and measurements using Power BI
+- Visualized the different parameters and measurements using a variety of charts, graphs, and other tools available through Power BI.